 “We can use big data and machine learning to identify subgroups of behavioural problems.”

 These groups were similar to the traditional diagnostic categories of conduct disorder, specific learning difficulties, and ADHD.
 But, children with the same diagnosis were not always grouped in the same cluster.
 For instance, while there were more children with an ADHD diagnosis in the hyperactivity/inattention cluster, a large proportion was assigned to the learning problems or conduct problems cluster.

 The results of this study show that we can use big data and machine learning to identify subgroups of behavioural problems.
 These groups are not overlapping and are very consistent across children.
 Using this consistent grouping, we no longer have to compare apples and oranges.
 Instead, research can focus on just apples or just oranges.
 This will make it easier to investigate what causes specific behavioural problems in children.
 In addition, the consistent and specific grouping makes it easier devise interventions that are targeted to the problems of individual children.

-The author of this blog post, Joe Bathelt, will be among the presenters at the conference.
+The author of this blog post, Joe Bathelt, was among the presenters at the conference.